YoushanZhang/Dog-Hip-Norberg-Angle-Measurement-Software/README.md

-"Demo.mp4" is the short video to show how to use the software
+"Demo.mp4" is a short video showing how to use the software

-"Dog Hip Norberg Angle Measurement Software.pdf" is a short explaination of all the software.
+"Dog Hip Norberg Angle Measurement Software.pdf" is a short explanation of all the software.